<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 • Explain their leadership and training styles.
 These approaches should closely mirror what your business culture values.

-• Dive into detail on how they customize their approach for each individual they are training.
+• Dive into detail on how they customize their approach for each individual they train.
 Customization shows the candidate cares about their employees’ development and is invested in motivating others.

 Sample Answer